MatteoMucciconi/MatteoMucciconi.github.io/research.markdown

   <h3 class="paper-title" onclick="toggleAbstract(this)">Multiplicative Averages of Plancherel Random Partitions: Elliptic Functions, Phase Transitions, and Applications</h3>
   <p class="paper-authors">M. Cafasso, M. Mucciconi, G. Ruzza</p>
   <p class="paper-journal">
-    <a href="[https://arxiv.org/abs/2502.00478](https://arxiv.org/abs/2601.05164)" target="_blank">arXiv preprint</a>
+    <a href="[https://arxiv.org/abs/2601.05164](https://arxiv.org/abs/2601.05164)" target="_blank">arXiv preprint</a>
   </p>
   <div class="paper-abstract">
-    <p>We consider random integer partitions λ that follow the Poissonized Plancherel measure of parameter t^2.
+    <p>We consider random integer partitions $\lambda$ that follow the Poissonized Plancherel measure of parameter $t^2$.
 Using Riemann--Hilbert techniques, we establish the asymptotics of the multiplicative averages
       $$
                   Q(t,s)=\mathbb{E} \left[ \prod_{i\geq 1} \left(1+ e^{\eta(\lambda_i-i+\frac{1}{2}-s)}\right)^{-1} \right]
       $$
       for fixed $\eta>0$ in the regime $t \to +\infty$ and $s/t=O(1)$.
 We compute the large-$t$ expansion of $\log Q(t,xt)$ expressing the rate function $\mathcal{F}(x)=− \lim_{t \to \infty} \frac{\log Q(t,xt)}{t^2}$ and the subsequent divergent and oscillatory contributions explicitly in terms of elliptic theta functions.
 The associated equilibrium measure presents, in general, nontrivial saturated regions and it undergoes two third-order phase transitions of different nature which we describe.
-Applications of our results include an explicit characterization of tail probabilities of the height function of the $q$-deformed polynuclear growth model and of the edge of the positive-temperature discrete Bessel process and asymptotics of radially symmetric solutions to the 2D~Toda equation with step-like shock initial data.</p>
+Applications of our results include an explicit characterization of tail probabilities of the height function of the $q$-deformed polynuclear growth model and of the edge of the positive-temperature discrete Bessel process and asymptotics of radially symmetric solutions to the 2D Toda equation with step-like shock initial data.</p>

   <figure class="paper-figure">
     <img src="/images/phases equilibrium measure.png"